 According to the WHO, skin cancer is the most common type of cancer in the world and it is increasing at a faster rate, why?
-Well, although the sun is a great source of energy which makes life possible on our planet, solar radiation produces effects on humans that significantly influence their health, generating some adverse effects when there is overexposure, such as: sunburn, photosensitivity, photo aging and more.
+Well, although the sun is a great source of energy that makes life possible on our planet, solar radiation produces effects on humans that significantly influence their health, generating some adverse effects when there is overexposure, such as sunburn, photosensitivity, photoaging, and more.
+One way to protect your skin is by using sun protection

 The electromagnetic radiation that comes from the sun and reaches the earth are ultraviolet radiation UVA and UVB, infrared radiation and visible light.